-It's mortgage refinancing they're talking about, where a homeowner seeks new a loan that enables them to pay a lower rate on the money they originally borrowed to buy their home.
+Mortgage refinancing is when a homeowner seeks new a loan that enables them to pay a lower rate on the money they originally borrowed to buy their home.

-Indeed, the mortgage refinancing hype is very, very real.
-After all, your mortgage is likely the biggest single expense you'll ever have (in your life!), so even a minor change can make a massive difference to your lifetime savings.
+After all, your mortgage is likely the biggest single expense you'll ever have, so even a minor change can make a massive difference to your lifetime savings.

 First thing's first: If your current mortgage payment is higher than 28-33% of your income, the red flag should already be waving in front of you.

 No one wants to be "house poor"—that sticky scenario when you have lots of house, but not much money leftover to enjoy it (or anything else).

 Refinancing your mortgage can free up access to cash you've earned

 Refinancing your mortgage enables you to lower your monthly payments and/or grant you access to the equity you've built up in your home to make cash available for other things like home renovations, college tuition, or retirement savings.